jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ### Accessing the cat-app

-First we need to update our hosts file, normally you'll use a DNS server to resolve the URL to the IP address, and sign TLS certificates automatically with `let's encrypt` or a `Common Authority` certificate.
+First we need to update our hosts file, normally you'll use a DNS server to resolve the URL to the IP address and sign TLS certificates automatically with `let's encrypt` or a `Common Authority` certificate.

 - Use the output above to update your hosts file: